Coaching

 successful as you would think.
 The team working as one cohesive unit is going

-to be the key in their success.
+to be the key to their success.

 What to look for